fronskyofficial/vanish/README.md

 # Fronsky Vanish

-Expose cheaters or stay hidden with our top-rated free vanish plugin.
+Expose cheaters or vanish discreetly with our acclaimed plugin.